-John Clanchy has written five novels and many long stories.
-The collection, Vincenzo’s Garden, won seven awards, including the ACT Book of the Year and the Steele Rudd Award.
+John Clanchy has written twelve books of fiction—the most recent two with Finlay Lloyd.
+His other work includes the collection, Vincenzo’s Garden, which won seven awards, including the ACT Book of the Year and the Steele Rudd Award.
 The novel The Hard Word also won the ACT Book of the Year.
 International Awards for his stories include The Commonwealth Literature and language Studies Prize (Europe), The Antipodes Prize for Short Fiction, The PEN Air-NZ Prize.
 Two crime novels If God Sleeps and And Hope to Die (co-authored with Mark Henshaw) have appeared with Gallimard in France and Rowohlt in Germany – the latter becoming a German bestseller.
+See a sample of his work here.

 Phil Day has been drawing, teaching art and English to high school students, and collaborating with other writers and artists making hand-made books for twenty years.
-He recently founded his own press in Melbourne (Mountains Brown Press).
+He runs his own press in Melbourne (Mountains Brown Press).

 Lost Art is the continuation of a long collaboration between Phil Day and Julian Davies.